-Household Smart Meters Trial: Proof-of-concept for the use of smart household water meters to test new technology in relation to water consumption monitoring and leakage detection, as well as associated consumer behavioural change.
-This is underway in Greytown.
+Greytown Household Smart Meters Trial: Proof-of-concept for the use of smart household water meters to test new technology in relation to water consumption monitoring and leakage detection, as well as associated consumer behavioural change.
+Installation of meters and onboarding of customers is well underway.
+The trial has been extended so that we continue to receive data throughout 2022.
+Over half of the smart meters have been installed and we see an increase in customer sign-ups for the online portal.
+The trial will officially start in March and last till the end of 2022.